-AP Calculus AB (02124) MACALC RC Credit: 1 Prerequisite: Pre-Calculus Open to: 11-12 This course provid les a thorough coverage of diff ferential calculus, including functions, limits, continuity, the derivative, rules of differentiation, th e mean-value theorem, impl licit differentiation, as we Il as applications to graphing and problems of maxima-minima ar nd related rates.
-The course co ncludes with an introductio n to integral calculus, including anti-derivatives, the definite integral, a nd the fundamental theorem of calculus, including tech iniques of integration, improper integrals, and the , .

-application of the definite to problems of area and volume.
+Prerequisite: Pre-Calculus Open to: 11-12

+This course provides a thorough coverage of differential calculus, including functions, limits, continuity, the derivative, rules of differentiation, the mean-value theorem, implicit differentiation, as well as applications to graphing and problems of maxima-minima and related rates.
+The course concludes with an introduction to integral calculus, including anti-derivatives, the definite integral, and the fundamental theorem of calculus, including techniques of integration, improper integrals, and the application of the definite to problems of area and volume.
 A graphing calculator will be used to explore many of the concepts.
 Students who take AP Calculus will have the opportunity to receive college credit, advanced placement, or both, by taking the AP exam in the spring.

-Statistics and Probability (02205)MASTAT RC Credit: 1 Algebra I, II and Geometry Open to: 11-12 Prerequisite: This course is designed to introduce the methods used in the field of applied statistics.
+Statistics and Probability

+MASTAT RC Credit: 1 Prerequisite: Algebra I, II and Geometry Open to: 11-12

+This course is designed to introduce the methods used in the field of applied statistics.
 It relies extensively on real-world situations, critical analysis, and interpretation of graphs and data.
 Students will be expected to analyze and write detailed descriptions and interpretations about graphs, data, and procedures.

-Music
+MUSIC

-Band RHS MUBAND (05101) R Credit: 1
+Band RHS (05101)

-Prerequisite: Open to: 9-12
+MUBAND R Credit: 1 Prerequisite: Open to: 9-12

-Students will earn to also gain experience critical thinking.
-Stu o understand ar es which will a idents in Band course that explores instrumental music and appreciate music while learning to perf assist in their development of skills such are expected to participate in weekly less arching band and pep band. form music on a musical inst h as creativity, collaboration rument.
-Students will , communication and
+High School Band is a year-long course that explores instrumental music from a wide variety of cultures and time periods.
+Students will earn to understand and appreciate music while learning to perform music on a musical instrument.
+Students will also gain experiences which will assist in their development of skills such as creativity, collaboration, communication and critical thinking.
+Students in Band are expected to participate in weekly lessons and a variety of performances throughout the year, including concerts, parades, marching band and pep band.

-Chorus
+Chorus (05110)

-(05110) MUCHOR R Credit: 1

-Prerequisite: К Open to: 9-12
+MUCHOR R Credit: 1 Prerequisite: None Open to: 9-12

-1 course that ext plores choral music from a wide variety ds through study and